prvdmwrong/prvdmwrong/docs/reference/index.md

 ## Types

-For convenience, API pages will have it's corresponding type member annotated in both Luau and TypeScript.
+For convenience, API pages will have it's corresponding type member annotated in both Luau and TypeScript:

 === "Luau"